Want to start a company in Hong Kong? See how Statrys can help

 ⚡ Typically completed in 1–2 days (name approval + registration)

-• Must appoint at least one local resident director (Singapore Citizen, PR, or valid work pass holder)
+Requirements • One local director (Singapore Citizen, PR, or valid work pass holder)

-• Registered local address and company secretary required
+• Registered local address and local company secretary required

 📌 Start-Up Tax Exemption: 75% off first SGD 100,000 profit + 50% off next SGD 100,000 (first 3 years)